From PPC ads to promotional emails, there are many, many, many ways you can go about generating sales for an ecommerce business.

 Segmentation that’s based on website behavior is also very powerful.
 This form of segmentation is similar to a cart abandonment email – but not entirely.

-The idea here is that you send emails based on what people were doing on your site, even if they did not add anything to a basket.
+The idea here is that your email campaign is based on what people were doing on your site, even if they did not add anything to a basket.

-If you’ve used Amazon recently, you’ll know that they’re massive fans of this kind of segmentation.
+If you’ve used Amazon recently, you’ll know that they’re huge fans of this kind of segmentation.
 And, you’ve probably bought something, as a result of opening an email of this kind.